richardanaya/tour_of_rust/README.md

 # Releases

+## Releases 6 - Sept, 2024
+* Lots of fixes for Albanian and Italian
+* Adding Dutch

 ## Release 5 - May 30, 2020
 * Chapter 6 released on text in English, Occidental
 * Chapter 5 released in French and Brazillian Portuguese